heptarch/heptarch.github.io/hacker/intro.md

 square law, and what happens if it doesn’t?
 They neither know nor care because they are taught not to.
 In the same vein, when we assess mastery by trivial variations on known things, students come to identify mastery with trivial variation.
-After variation number 173, they will resent this "mastery" and see it for the sham that it is.
+After variation number 173, they will resent this “mastery” and see it for the sham that it is.
 No wonder so many people drop math faster than a hot potato!
 But worst of all, students learn to mask their ignorance.
-There is no better way to discourage a love of play and a taste for the unknown than by labelling questions "stupid", and rewarding those who "fake it till they make it".
+There is no better way to discourage a love of play and a taste for the unknown than by labelling questions “stupid”, and rewarding those who “fake it till they make it”.
 Or, more realistically, simply go on faking.
 </div>
 <p> If formal education kills this sense of awe and beauty (with an almost military efficiency)